Oakalla in Burnet County, Texas — The American South (West South Central)

 Tobey Cemetery contains the burials of many of the pioneer families and their descendants who lived in Tobey Valley including the Bell, Williams, Shed, Castleberry,

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Oakalla (approx. 1.7 miles away); Gillum Cemetery (approx. 2.7 miles away); Maxdale Cemetery (approx. 4.4 miles away); Smith Cemetery (approx. 5 miles away); McBryde Cemetery (approx. 7.7 miles away); Briggs State Bank (approx. 8 miles away); The Community of Briggs (was approx. 8.3 miles away but has been reported missing. ); Prairie View Cemetery (approx. 9.8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Oakalla (approx. 1.7 miles away); Gillum Cemetery (approx. 2.7 miles away); Maxdale Cemetery (approx. 4.4 miles away); Smith Cemetery (approx. 5 miles away); DeWolfe-Dillingham Community Cemetery (approx. 7.1 miles away); McBryde Cemetery (approx. 7.7 miles away); The Community of Briggs (approx. 8 miles away); Briggs State Bank (approx. 8 miles away).
 Touch for a list and map of all markers in Oakalla.

 Credits.
 This page was last revised on November 25, 2020.
 It was originally submitted on February 20, 2010, by Keith Peterson of Cedar Park, Texas.
 This page has been viewed 1,373 times since then and 36 times this year.
 Photos: 1, 2, 3. submitted on February 20, 2010, by Keith Peterson of Cedar Park, Texas.
 4. submitted on May 24, 2020, by Keith Peterson of Cedar Park, Texas.
 5, 6, 7, 8, 9, 10. submitted on February 20, 2010, by Keith Peterson of Cedar Park, Texas. • Bill Pfingsten was the editor who published this page.